forza-painter/forza-painter/README.md

 ```
 - **Will you update this to support newer versions?**
 ```
-It should automatically support newer versions providing the memory structures remain similar.
+It should automatically support newer versions.
-In the event of it failing on a new version I will revise the code.
 ```
 - **I have an error that I don't understand...**
 ```